molily/molily.de/_posts/2019-02-03-testing-angular-applications.md

 expect(fakeCounterService.getCount).toHaveBeenCalled();
 ```

-Applied to all specs, the test suite look like this:
+Applied to all specs, the test suite looks like this:

 ```typescript
 const currentCount = 123;